LAS VEGAS – More aftermarket car-audio upgrade packages are being tailored for use in specific vehicles with the vehicle’s factory radio.

-In 2012 and 2013, Rockford offered one Helix brand DSP/amplifier that dealers would flash to tune a base factory sound system, including the factory radio and factory speakers, to any one of 35 U.S. vehicle models.
-The brand also supplied vehicle-specific adapter harnesses and an add-on subwoofer.
+In 2012 and 2013, Rockford offered one Helix-brand DSP/amplifier that dealers would flash to tune a base factory sound system, including the factory radio and factory speakers, to any one of 35 U.S. vehicle models.
+The brand also supplied vehicle-specific adapter harnesses.

 In 2014, the vehicle-specific upgrade concept migrates to the Match brand and includes two DSP/amplifiers and three sets of vehicle-specific speakers.
 The DSP/amps consist of a five-channel model and an eight-channel model.
 A total of 35 preset vehicle EQ curves are available from Rockford for specific Volkswagen and BMW vehicle models.

 The tuning parameters can be downloaded from the Internet via PC and flashed to the amps via USB for use with factory speakers.
 Dealer can create custom EQ curves if they add aftermarket Matchbrand or other-brand speakers.

 A third entry-level four-channel DSP/amp under consideration would be preloaded with tuning parameters for multiple vehicle models from a specific automaker.
 A different SKU would be available for installation in BMWs, with another SKU for Volkswagens.
 Neither would let dealers add their own customized tuning parameters.

 The five-channel DSP/amp is the PP520SP, rated at 4x35 watts into 4 ohms and 4x50 watts in 2 ohms.
 The former features two-channel preamp output to add two more channels that can be tuned by the company’s PC software.